CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 - What tool a data analyst can use to modify the content of a large data file?

 objectives:
-- basic understanding of Linux bash
+- Basic understanding of Linux bash
-- practice of viewing/editing/modifying a large csv file
+- Practice of viewing/editing/modifying a large csv file
-- quick intro to Linux scripts
+- Quick intro to Linux scripts

 keypoints:
 - As analyst, Linux bash can be a handy tool to work with large data files